The Bone Shard Daughter

-The Bone Shard Daughter is the first book in the Drowning Empire fantasy trilogy by Andrea Stewart.
-It is her debut novel, first published in 2020.
+The Bone Shard Daughter is the first book in the Drowning Empire fantasy trilogy by Andrea Stewart, published in 2020.

 Plot synopsis

 The plot is split among the points of view of the various characters, winding from one to the next, and eventually connecting.
 The setting is an empire consisting of many floating islands upon the Endless Sea.

 Lin is the daughter of the tyrannical emperor of the Phoenix Empire, but must compete to become his heir with Bayan, his foster son.
-The Sulai dynasty rules the empire by wielding bone shard magic, using skull fragments from their citizens to harvest their life force in order to animate constructs that fulfill various roles in running the island empire.
+The Sukai dynasty rules the empire by wielding bone shard magic, using skull fragments from their citizens to harvest their life force in order to animate constructs that fulfill various roles in running the island empire.
 Four major constructs that use hundreds of shards are the empire's ministers, while simpler constructs serve as dock clerks or spies.
 Lin is struggling to recover her memories, lost after contracting a mysterious illness brought to the palace by Bayan.
-She and Bayan vie to become the more adept bone shard magicians and thereby receive the emperor's favor.
+She and Bayan vie to become the more adept bone shard magicians and, thereby, receive the emperor's favor.
 Because the bones must belong to a living person in order to work, the emperor gathers what he needs through tithing festivals, where the young members of his empire are trepanned, some dying in the process.
 Not all bone shard donors will power a construct, but those who do will have their life force drained and die early.

 Jovis is a smuggler, who is on a mission to find and rescue his wife, Emahla, who was taken some years prior by a mysterious figure captaining a fast ship with blue sails.
 As he chases after this ship, he narrowly escapes the disaster of an entire island that sinks for no known reason, drowning and killing most of its inhabitants in the process.
 He rescues a young boy from the tithing ceremony along the way, and once upon the water, brings onto his boat a creature he mistakes for a kitten, whom the boy names Mephi.
 Jovis quickly gains a reputation as a rescuer of children, and is in much demand by desperate parents.
 As he is swept into this activity, ostensibly for the money lost in the island disaster rather than altruism, he discovers that since partnering with the fast-growing Mephi, he has developed super-human strength, which he uses against the imperial forces now hunting him with even greater intent than when he was a mere smuggler.
 Mephi, to Jovis' amazement, is able to speak, slowly developing from simple one-word concepts to using complete sentences.
 He finds himself torn between his original mission to rescue his beloved and his burgeoning commitment to doing what's right, a dilemma that is exacerbated when he finds himself cooperating with the rebels on Nephilanu Island, one of the empire's largest islands.